scottksmith95/LINQKit/README.md

 ',N'@p__linq__0 int,@p__linq__1 int',@p__linq__0=2,@p__linq__1=2
 ```

-As you noticed, there are lot of dynamic parameters.
-This is good if the parameters vary a lot, but here they are pretty static so SQL-server will not be able to perform all caching optimizations.
+As you noticed, there are a lot of dynamic parameters.
+This is good if the parameters vary a lot, but here, they are pretty static, so the SQL server will not be able to perform all caching optimizations.
 We could optimize away these variables by runtime when LinqKit forms the query.

 There is a project called [Linq.Expression.Optimizer](https://thorium.github.io/Linq.Expression.Optimizer/) and it is supported by LinqKit.
-Install this nuget package (and add reference to F#-core library if required).
+Install this Nuget package (and add a reference to F#-core library if required).

 ### Use the static option (all calls)
 Make this static call once before executing your queries (e.g. to your app startup or static class constructor or Application_Start):